 This particular blog I created discusses the mental health benefits of being physically active.
-I call it “Mental Health Exercise Benefits”.
+I call it “Mental Health Benefits of Exercise“.
 This blog discusses the importance of exercise for your mental health.
-It is frankly invaluable to you to be active and certainly it should not be underestimated.
-The Mental health exercise benefits of physical exercise are numerous!
+It is frankly invaluable to you to be active and certainly, it should not be underestimated.
+The mental health benefits of exercise are numerous!

 In addition to hiking, dancing has also been my passion.
 Initially, that meant going to clubs.
 It wasn’t really until I turned 26 and broke up with my ex that I found solace in dancing.
 This was while healing a broken heart after he cheated with one of my childhood friends.
 My dysfunctional family, the hurt and pain related to my childhood and adolescent abuse, as well as a broken heart, led me to move to the US in October of 1997.
 This is where I joined my now ex-husband an American.

 I never truly understood the importance of exercise until years later.
 One of my boyfriends who was an athlete and a runner encouraged me to join the gym.
 At this point, I didn’t enjoy going to clubs anymore.
 At that time as well I didn’t enjoy listening to hip-hop, dance, or techno.
 But I did take some belly dancing classes and I danced at drumming circles.
 These are great examples of mental health benefits of exercise.

 My healing journey took me to work with traditional psychotherapists, coaches, healers, and psychics.
 I was on and off medication for clinical depression and anxiety for the last 20 years.
 It had bad side effects such as weight gain, loss of libido, gastrointestinal issues, and even suicidal thoughts when life pressure and stress got to me.
 Remember the goal here is to get off all meds and utilize and healthy Holistic Lifestyle.
 But to also incorporate where possible techniques and actions etc that give you the mental health benefits of exercise by remaining active.